 Prerequisite: CX 641, CX 642, CX 651, CX 652.

-This module spans two semesters and introduces the students to modern language modeling through hands-on, project-driven modules.
-Each week, students complete a practical module building progressively toward a full language model pipeline.
-The course emphasizes transformer architectures, large-scale text preprocessing, GPU/cloud optimization, fine-tuning, evaluation, and deployment.
+Spanning two semesters, this course introduces students to modern language modeling through project-driven modules.
+Students will build toward a full language model pipeline, focusing on Transformer architectures, large-scale text preprocessing, GPU/cloud optimization, fine-tuning, evaluation, and deployment.
+Students will complete a culminating project suitable for inclusion in a professional portfolio.